tonybarr1611/2024-02-IC4302/Proyecto Opcional/PO/README.md

 # Optional Project

+## Introduction
+Following you can find the documentation for the optional project of the course IC4302 - Databases II.
+The project consists of three main components: the S3 Spider, the Downloader, and the SparkJob.
+These components work together to process data from an S3 bucket, retrieve information from an external API, and perform data transformations and indexing using Spark and Elasticsearch.
+The project is designed to run in a Kubernetes environment and utilizes RabbitMQ for messaging, MariaDB for database operations, and various Python and Scala libraries for data processing.

+The project aims to provide students with hands-on experience in working with real-world data processing scenarios, integrating multiple technologies, and deploying applications in a containerized environment.

+## Team Members
+- Victor Aymerich
+- Anthony Barrantes
+- Fabricio Solis
+- Melanie Wong
+- Pavel Zamora

+Next up, you will find the requirements to run the project, the steps to execute it, testing examples, unit tests and the recommendations and conclusions we have gathered from the project.
 ## Requirements

+The requirements for the project are the following:

 * Create an user in [DockerHub](https://hub.docker.com/)
 * Install [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/), if you are using MacOS, please make sure you select the right installer for your CPU architecture.